 1 be readily assembled if those parts are in the possession or under the control of the same person.
-2 Same person.
+2 sume person.
 3 Constructive knowledge means knowledge of facts or circumstances sufficient to cause a reasonable person to be aware of the fact in question.
 4 Illegal weapon means an assault weapon, large-capacity magazine, rapid-fire trigger 5 activator, blackjack, gas gun, metallic knuckles, gravity knife or switchblade knife.
-6 Large-capacity magazine means any ammunition feeding device with the capacity to accemore than 10 rounds, but shall not be construed to include any of the following: 7 (a) A feeding device that has been permanently altered so that it cannot accommodate more than 10 rounds.
+6 Large-capacity magazine means any ammunition feeding device with the capacity to accept more than 10 rounds, but shall not be construed to include any of the following: 7 (a) A feeding device that has been permanently altered so that it cannot accommodate more than 10 rounds.
 8 (b) A 22-caliber tube rim-fire ammunition feeding device.
 9 (c) A tubular magazine that is contained in a lever-action firearm.
-10 Looked container manns a secure container which is analoged on all sides and looked by a 11 Locked container means a secure container which is enclosed on all sides and locked by a padlock, key lock, combination lock, or similar device, but does not include the utility compartment, glove compartment, or trunk of a motor vehicle.
-12 Minor means a person under twenty-one years of age.
-13 14 Pistol Grip means a grip that protrudes conspicuously beneath the action of the weapon and that allows for a pistol style grasp in which the web of the trigger hand (between the thumb and index finger) can be placed below the top of the exposed portion of the trigger while firing.
-15 Provide means to give, lend, sell, or to place in an unsecured location where a minor, an 16 unauthorized person or an incompetent person could foreseeably gain access to a firearm.
-17 Rapid-Fire Trigger Activator means: 18 (a) A device that attaches to a firearm to allow the firearm to discharge two or more shots in a burst when the device is activated; or 19 (b) A manual or power-driven trigger-activating device that, when attached to a firearm, increases the rate of fire of that firearm.
-20 increases the rate of the of that mearin.
+10 11 Locked container means a secure container which is enclosed on all sides and locked by a padlock, key lock, combination lock, or similar device, but does not include the utility compartment, glove compartment, or trunk of a motor vehicle.
+12 Minor mans a person under twenty one years of age 13 Minor means a person under twenty-one years of age.
+14 Pistol Grip means a grip that protrudes conspicuously beneath the action of the weapon and that allows for a pistol style grasp in which the web of the trigger hand (between the thumb and index finger) can be placed below the top of the exposed portion of the trigger while firing.
+15 16 Provide means to give, lend, sell, or to place in an unsecured location where a minor, an unauthorized person or an incompetent person could foreseeably gain access to a firearm.
+17 Rapid-Fire Trigger Activator means: 18 (a) A device that attaches to a firearm to allow the firearm to discharge two or more shots in a burst when the device is activated; or 19 (b) A manual or power-driven trigger-activating device that, when attached to a firearm, 20 increases the rate of fire of that firearm.
 21 Semi-automatic means a firearm that fires a single round for each pull of the trigger and automatically chambers a new round immediately after a round is fired.
 22 23 Section 5.
 Section 5-8-10, "Possession of Illegal Weapons," B.R.C.
 1981, is reenacted to 24 read as follows: 25